 Storing bongs and bong equipment

-In most cases, bongs are a bit too large and unwieldy to store them inside some other type of container or box.
+In most cases, bongs are a bit too large and unwieldy to store inside some type of container or box.
 Instead, simply keep your bong clean and store it standing upright in an out-of-the-way location where it won't get bumped, jostled, or broken.
 If you really need to be discreet, look for a padded lockbox or storage container that is large enough to hold your bong and that will do a good job of trapping odors.

 Image lightbox